MovieLabs/mddf/README.md

 * Media Manifest Core (MMC)
 * Media Entertainment Core (MEC)

-Information on the various MDDF standards is available at <http://www.movielabs.com/md/>
+Information on the MovieLabs Digital Distribution Framework and the various MDDF standards is available at <http://www.movielabs.com/md/>

 ## <a name="h_Status">Status and Relationship to Other MovieLabs Github Repositories:</a>